minetest/minetest/doc/lua_api.md

 		["leaves"] = false,
 		["crumbly"] = "blocking"
 	}
-    -- A list of groups that overrides the pointable property while holding the item.
+    -- A list of groups overriding the 'pointable' property while holding the item.
     -- The priority order is:
-		true for any group
+	--	'true' for any group
-		false for any group
+	--	'false' for any group
-		"blocking" for any group
+	--	'"blocking"' for any group
-		liquids_pointable from the node definition
+	--	'liquids_pointable' if it is a liquid
-		pointable property of the node definition
+	--	'pointable' property of the node or object

     light_source = 0,
     -- When used for nodes: Defines amount of light emitted by node.